verrazzano/docs/content/en/docs/setup/customizing/grafana.md

 By default, Verrazzano automatically installs and configures a Grafana database, you have the option to use your own external database.

-If you want to provide your own Grafana database , you must:
+If you want to provide your own Grafana database , you must do the following steps:

 * Create a secret named `grafana-db` in the `verrazzano-install` namespace which contains the login credentials.